HomeAbout MePathologyServices ListTipsProductsContact MeCase StudiesFAQsLinksHorse Keeping

 FORAGE, FORAGE, FORAGE!!!

 Provide a high fiber diet.
-A diet full of bulky hay will help keep your horse satisfied and avoid boredom.
+A diet full of hay will keep your horse satisfied and avoid boredom.
 This will help your horse's overall metabolic needs as well as preventing bad habits picked up when there's nothing to nibble on but the side of the barn.
 Most horses, if allowed to adjust to a free choice diet, soon figure out they will always have access to the food and therefore learn to gauge "when to stop".
 At first though, they may pig out until they figure out the food is plentiful.
-If you have a real hog, just be sure to give low sugar grass hays and absolutely no grain.
+One useful device in free choice feeding is a slow feed hay net.
+These are designed to only allow a few strands of hay be eaten at a time, cutting waste and keeping your horses from overeating.
+Look on my Tips page to find out more.

 Plain grass hays (including timothy,bermuda, prarie grass, etc.) should be the biggest and most freely given part of your horses' diet.
-Fescue and brome are two of the most common high sugar grasses available in my area and cause a lot of problems, even though they are grass and not legume.
+Fescue and brome are ranked higher in sugar than most other grasses availabe in my area and cause a lot of problems, even though they are grass and not legume.
 Alfalfa is a good source of nutrients and calories, yet low in NSC (non-structural carbohydrates-or starch), though there is a calcium imbalance, it's appropriate for most horses in moderation.
 Obese horses obviously don't need the calories available in aflalfa or brome and fescue or clovers.

 Omit grain.
 Simply put, the average horse doesn't even need grain in their diets.
 Horses are designed to browse, not eat meals.
-If your horse is fat, but you want him to feel like he's getting something, a handful of black oil sunflower seeds or a carrot or an apple serve just as well.
+If your horse is fat, but you want him to feel like he's getting something, a handful of black oil sunflower seeds or a carrot or an apple serve just as well or a alfalfa pellets to help "carry" the supplements you want to feed.

 A handful of oats here and there is fine.
 Sunflower seeds or any wild bird seed mix (without additives) given by the handful is fine.
 Try different kinds of fruit, like apples or even bananas!
 Vegetables are fun to experiment with.
 Remember, a little here and there is good, but you don't want to suddenly change the diet with 10lbs of carrots or anything!
 Everything in moderation, except the grass hay!